 This policy outlines how we manage dangerous and insanitary buildings.
 We will undertake a review of this policy in 2020.
 In the meantime, please keep in mind the earthquake-prone building rules are no longer valid as these matters are now controlled by central government via the Building Act 2004 and associated regulations.
 You can read more about the new system for managing earthquake-prone buildings at the Ministry of Business, Innovation & Employment website.

-We have not had a development contributions policy since 1 July 2015 as we wanted to be proactive in attracting more development to the district.
-Now that we are experiencing increased growth we believe it is timely to reintroduce a policy.
-We are developing a policy for adoption in 2020.
 For information on Financial Contributions collected under the Resource Management Act 1991, refer to section 7.10 of the Hauraki District Plan or section 10.0 of the Franklin District Plan.

 Directors of Council Organisations